wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-rdp-detailed-troubleshoot.md

 ![](./media/virtual-machines-rdp-detailed-troubleshoot/tshootrdp_2.png)

-If you do not have a computer that is directly connected to the Internet, create and test with a new Azure virtual machine in cloud service.
-For more information, see [Create a virtual machine running Windows in Azure](/documentation/articles/virtual-machines-windows-tutorial-classic-portal).
-You can delete the virtual machine and the cloud service, after the test.
+If you do not have a computer that is directly connected to the Internet, create and test with a new Azure virtual machine in a resource group or cloud service.
+For more information, see [Create a virtual machine running Windows in Azure](/documentation/articles/virtual-machines-windows-classic-tutorial/).
+You can delete the virtual machine and the resource group or the cloud service, after the test.

 If you can create a Remote Desktop connection with a computer directly attached to the Internet, check your organization intranet edge device for: